GoogleCloudPlatform/iam_visibility_audit/README.md

 `Bob` creates a project `D` in Cloud Org `OtherDomain`. `Bob` grants IAM permissions to `Alice `to have access to project `D`.
 If `Alice` accepts the invite from `Bob` to use project `D`, `Alice` now has access to a project outside of the primary cloud org domain.

-In another situation, Alice may have created a project early on before the domain `MyDomain` was created.
+In another situation, `Alice` may have created a project early on before the domain `MyDomain` was created.
 Later on, an org admin will have to identify and [migrate projects](https://cloud.google.com/resource-manager/docs/project-migration) into the new domain, `MyDomain`.

 This script will help identify which projects a user in a domain may have been granted access to external projects or organizations.

-Either way, please review [Restricting project visibility for users](https://cloud.google.com/resource-manager/docs/access-control-org#restricting_visibility) in combination with [VPC-SC](https://cloud.google.com/vpc-service-controls/docs/overview)
+Either way, please review [Restricting project visibility for users](https://cloud.google.com/resource-manager/docs/access-control-org#restricting_visibility) in combination with [VPC-SC](https://cloud.google.com/vpc-service-controls/docs/overview).

 >> This is not an officially supported Google product